akka/alpakka/docs/src/main/paradox/ironmq.md

 if the producer will implement a batch mechanism in the future.

 The producer also provides a Committable aware Flow/Sink as `Flow[(PushMessage, ToCommit), (Message.Id, CommitResult), CommitMat]`.
-It can be used to consume a Flow from an IronMq consumer or any other source that provides a commit mechanism.
+It can be used to consume a Flow from an IronMQ consumer or any other source that provides a commit mechanism.

 > Test code requires IronMQ running in the background.
 You can start it quickly using docker:
 >